pedrohusky/chatgpt-continue-autoclicker/README.md

 Because some people were telling false information about my extension, I will release the code here to be open-source and to be analyzed by anyone who wants to.

-Language: English (US)

 # UPDATES:
 Now it will ask the user to reload the active OpenAI ChatGPT tabs, if any.

 # Key Features:
+## Automated Clicking:
-Automated Clicking: The extension automatically clicks the "Continue generating" button whenever it becomes available, eliminating the need for manual intervention.
+The extension automatically clicks the "Continue generating" button whenever it becomes available, eliminating the need for manual intervention.
+## Enhanced Productivity:
-Enhanced Productivity: By eliminating the need to manually click the button, you can focus on other tasks or switch tabs without worrying about interrupting the generation process.
+By eliminating the need to manually click the button, you can focus on other tasks or switch tabs without worrying about interrupting the generation process.
+## Time-Saver:
-Time-Saver: No more waiting for the prompt to generate a response manually.
+No more waiting for the prompt to generate a response manually.
 When you return to the ChatGPT tab, the extension ensures that the generation continues seamlessly.
-Language Support:
+## Language Support:
 The extension currently supports the English language (en-US).
 We are actively working to expand language support to include more languages in future updates, ensuring a wider user base can benefit from the auto-clicking functionality.

 # Privacy and Security: